Blog

 Does MTD ITSA affect landlords too?

 Yes, it does.
-Though the bulk of your affected clients are likely to be sole traders, landlords with income from self-employment and property above the same thresholds will also be required to keep digital records and send quarterly updates from the same dates.
+Though the bulk of your affected clients are likely to be sole traders, landlords with property income above the same thresholds will also be required to keep digital records and send quarterly updates from the same dates.

 So, if your landlord client’s total combined income from property and/or self-employment exceeds £50,000, they’ll be eligible from April 2026.
 If it exceeds £30,000, they'll be eligible from April 2027.